nats-io/jetstream-leaf-nodes-demo/README.md

 ╰─────────────────────┴────────┴─────────────────┴───────────────┴────────┴─────┴───────╯
 ```

-#### Connect Streams Cross Accounts
+#### Connect Streams Across Accounts

-Until now we have exchanged streams across JS domains, but we stayed in the same account.
+Until now we have exchanged streams across JetStream domains, but we stayed in the same account.
 Now let me show you how to exchange stream data across accounts.

 This will largely be an exercise in maintaining prefixes to avoid subject overlaps.

 I am using `nsc` to create accounts, and users, and modify them.
-Because I am using the nats account resolver, when done, I can simply `push` my changes into the network.
+Because I am using the NATS account resolver, when done, I can simply `push` my changes into the network.
 The `nsc` directory is in the same directory where my servers got started.
 Part of my server config just uses the creds files in the nsc keys directory.
 I did this, so that for this demo I have everything in one place without having to copy files around.
-However, the power of our jwt based approach is that you can have that `nsc` environment anywhere.
+However, the power of our JWT based approach is that you can have that `nsc` environment anywhere.
 Provided you can connect to `push`, everything will work just the same.

 The commands I show next can be translated into accounts in regular config files as well.